Skip to content

 • Pringle KG, Rae K, Weatherall L, Hall S, Burns C, Smith R et al. 2015.
 Effects of maternal inflammation and exposure to cigarette smoke on birth weight and delivery of preterm babies in a cohort of Indigenous Australian women.
 Frontiers in immunology 6.

-• RACGP (Royal Australian College of General Practitioners) 2018.
+RACGP 2018.
 Guidelines for preventive activities in general practice.
 9th edn, updated.
 East Melbourne, Victoria: Royal Australian College of General Practitioners.

 • Rumbold AR & Cunningham J 2007.
 A review of the impact of antenatal care for Australian Indigenous women and attempts to strengthen these services.
 Maternal and Child Health Journal 12:83-100.